fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 };
 ```

-The function component <i>SelectField</i> in itself looks a bit cryptic but it just renders the label, a select element, and all given option elements (or, actually, their labels and values).
+The function component *SelectField* in itself looks a bit cryptic but it just renders the label, a select element, and all given option elements (or, actually, their labels and values).

 ```jsx
 const FormikSelect = ({ field, ...props }: FieldProps) =>